 “The Book by Rana Ayyub is of no utility.
 It is based upon surmises, conjectures, and suppositions and has no evidentiary value.
 The opinion of a person is not in the realm of the evidence.
 There is a likelihood of the same being politically motivated, cannot be ruled out.
 The way in which things have moved in Gujarat post Godhra incident, such allegations and counter-allegations are not uncommon and have been raised a number of times and have been found to be untenable and afterthought.”

-The observations of the Supreme Court on her book are so staggering and harsh that a person of any moral standing would take a step back and re-think about his/her position on the issue.
-But since there is an absence of proper legal framework on the accountability of media, Rana Ayyub took full advantage of the moment and continued to spew venom and misinformation on the issue, till date.
-Infact the kind of stature and recognition Rana Ayyub enjoyed after writing this piece of intellectual-fraud, it would be very difficult for common citizens to even question her intentions, had the Supreme Court not commented upon her book.
+The observations of the Supreme Court on her book are so staggering and harsh that a person of any moral standing would take a step back and rethink about his/her position on the issue.
+But since there is an absence of proper legal framework on fixing the accountability of media, Rana Ayyub took full advantage of the moment and continued to spew venom and misinformation on 2002 Gujarat Riots, till date.
+Had the Supreme Court not adversely commented upon her book, it would be very difficult for the common citizen to even question her intentions, especially the kind of appreciations she used to enjoy, from both national and international lobbies, after writing this piece of intellectual-fraud.

-In the present context, this entire case of intellectual fraud and verbal jugglery holds relevance on two counts, first it leaves us with a message that information coming from media circles should be accepted on the face value of a journalist.
-Secondly, this case brings back the issue of fixing accountability of the media for spreading misinformation in public, especially on matters that have the potential of endangering public peace and order.
-Rana Ayyub’s book and her several lectures were published when the matter was sub-judice in the court and therefore it surprises many amongst us that why her concoctions in the form of a book should not be regarded as a malicious attempt to influence the court decision.
+In the present context, this entire case of intellectual fraud and verbal jugglery holds relevance on two counts.
+First, it leaves us with a noble message that information coming from media circles should not be accepted on the mere face value of a journalist.
+Secondly, this case brings back the issue of fixing accountability of the news media outlets that are busy in spreading misinformation in public, especially on matters that have the potential of endangering public peace and order.
+Rana Ayyub’s book and her several lectures were published when the matter was sub-judice in the Court and therefore it surprises many among us that why her concoctions in the form of a book should not be regarded as a malicious attempt to influence the court decision.